Yisroel Avrohom Portugal: Death

 Rebbe Portugal died on April 1, 2019, at about 5:45 PM in Johns Hopkins Hospital surrounded by his family.
-His funeral the following day as prescribed by Jewish law started in Brooklyn and Monsey and was attended by tens of thousands people at both sites.
+His funeral the following day as prescribed by Jewish law started in Brooklyn and Monsey and was attended by tens of thousands of people at both sites.
 The funerary proceedings were marked by a pair of incidents which each caused injury to a NYPD officer; the first in which an officer slipped and had his ankle broken by a hearse which ran over his leg and another where an out of fuel drone crashed down upon a police officer's head.
 He was buried next to his father at the Viznitz Cemetery in Monsey, New York.
 The Rebbe was 95.